Deathspike/ulmas/README.md

 * **Ulmas is not a media player:** You will need to install [*mpv*](https://github.com/mpv-player/mpv) media player yourself.
 Ulmas launches your *mpv* media player and tracks your watch progress through a programmatic interface.
 This ensures that you have full control over your watch experience, and Ulmas doesn't have to pretend to be a *somewhat decent* media player.

 * **Ulmas is not ambitious:** If you need an advanced feature from an application such as *Jellyfin* or *Kodi*, you're best served sticking to them.
 Ulmas serves a *niche*.
-It aims to provide a amazing user interface and a slick user experience for those who *demand* control over their *metadata*, and *insist* on having the best watch experience.
+It aims to provide an amazing user interface and a slick user experience for those who *demand* control over their *metadata*, and *insist* on having the best watch experience.

 ## Preview